MarkHedleyJones/dmenu-extended/README.md

 #### Holding the terminal open on exit
 By using two semicolons (`;;`) at the end of a command the terminal window will remain open once the executed command has completed.
 This is useful for running programs like `inxi` that exit on completion.
 You'll want to use this if you see your program flash up and disappear before you get a chance to see the output.

+### Loading an alias file
+If you have an aliases file (for example ~/.bash_aliases or ~/.zsh_aliases) that you would like loaded into dmenu-extended, set it's path in the `"path_aliasFile"` field in of the preferences.
+Aliased items found in that file will show up in the menu once the cache has been rebuilt.

 ## Acknowledgements
 * **Alad** from the [CrunchBang forums](http://crunchbang.org/forums/viewtopic.php?id=36484) for advise on packaging.